 However, since 2009, 16 states have proposed legislation that specifically relates to bullying in the workplace.
 Many of these bills are based on the federal Healthy Workplace Bill.
 States including New York, New Jersey, Connecticut, California, and Missouri have enacted workplace bullying laws to protect employees from bullying from both individuals and institutions.

 There are also several legal precedents set by courts in the US that offer protection and security to employees.
 For example, the principle of at-will employment theoretically allows employers to fire employees when they see fit, with or without a valid reason.
-This principle has led to the abuse of several victims of sexual harassment, abuse, and workplace bullying.
+This principle has led to the abuse of several victims of sexual harassment, abuse are indicators of potential workplace violence.
 There have been known instances where the victim was fired when they tried to take a stand against such matters.

 However, there are also instances where the courts have ruled in favour of such workers and awarded damages to be paid by their former employer.
 In some cases, the courts have even made employers reinstate wrongly terminated employees.
 Therefore, it is crucial for employers to identify and address bullying early on, or face a hefty fine as well as a hit to their brand credibility.